mahan-nezafat/sheypoor-home-page/README.md

 * handle and learn some of the advanced css properties.

 when I learned to work with dom manipulation implementing the above challenges were easier to do.

+# Live Link

+the page is currently live on https://sheypoor-home-page.vercel.app/

+# copy-right

+this impelentation is just for practice purposes and for non-commercial use